Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 <pre>CountlyConfig.<strong>disableSDKBehaviorSettingsUpdates</strong>()</pre>
 <h3 id="h_01JRT094QEGTG0BXBN2MTT82D7_id">Implementation Details</h3>
 <p>
-  During init and every X hours (4 hours by default) SDK tries to acquire the config and stores it persistently locally.
+  During init and every X hours (4 hours by default) SDK tries to acquire the behavior settings and stores it persistently locally.
 Afterwards, tries to reconfigure itself.
 </p>
 <p>
-  When initializing the SDK, if there is a persistent config stored, it will be used.
-The SDK will still try to get a up to date version of the config at the end of initialization.
-Once the up to date version has been acquired, it is stored persistently and the SDK reconfigures itself to reflect the new configuration.
+  When initializing the SDK, if there is a persistent behavior settings stored, it will be used.
+The SDK will still try to get a up to date version of the behavior settings at the end of initialization.
+Once the up to date version has been acquired, it is stored persistently and the SDK reconfigures itself to reflect the new settings.
 </p>
-<pre class="c-mrkdwn__pre" data-stringify-type="pre">SDK's Default &lt; Dev Set Config &lt; Dev Set Server Config &lt; Stored Server Config</pre>
+<pre class="c-mrkdwn__pre" data-stringify-type="pre">SDK's Default &lt; Dev Set Behavior Settings &lt; Dev Set Behavior Settings &lt; Stored Behavior Settings</pre>
+<p>SBS = SDK Behavior Settings</p>
 <table dir="ltr" style="width: 548px; border-collapse: collapse; border: none;" border="1" cellspacing="0" cellpadding="0" data-sheets-root="1" data-sheets-baot="1">
   <colgroup>